-It is amazing that we can convert sunlight into energy and electricity through the use of solar panels.
+The sun is one of the best sources of renewable energy.
+It’s amazing that we can use it to generate electricity using solar panels.
 Read more and discover how solar panels work.

 Quick summary: How solar panels work

 What is a Solar Panel?

 Solar panels or modules are glass-like devices that are often installed on the roof or in any other suitable location.
 The modules are usually fixed in a way that allows them to face the direction of the sun.

 Photovoltaic solar panels differ in appearance because there are three different types: monocrystalline, polycrystalline, and thin film amorphous solar modules.
 The three types not only differ in appearance but also in efficiency, which is a crucial factor in any installed solar power system.